Geeks in Phoenix

 Everything you wanted to know about Windows 10 shortcuts

-Before we proceed any further, let's take a look at the history of shortcuts in Windows.
+Before we proceed any further, let's look at the history of shortcuts in Windows.
 All three types of shortcuts I will be discussing in this article were introduced in 1995 with the release of Windows 95.

 Windows 95 had a new graphical user interface called Windows Explorer (now named File Explorer).
 When you hear File Explorer, you probably think of the file manager program you navigate to find your documents, pictures, and music.
 And you would be right.

-But File Explorer is also responsible for displaying the Start Menu, Taskbar, and Desktop.
+However, File Explorer is also responsible for displaying the Start Menu, Taskbar, and Desktop.
 All of the shortcuts I will be discussing are directly related to File Explorer.

 Geek Tip: If you ever start Windows 10 and get to a black screen with just a white cursor arrow, that is a sign that File Explorer did not start.
 You can manually start File Explorer and here is how to do it.